pluginsandsnippets/widget-for-zendesk-chat-via-api/README.md

 - The Settings of the Plugin allow you to increase the 10 second delay further if needed

-This plugin also provides a Zendesk Chat Settings Page located on your WordPress Dashboard > Settings, where you can enter your Zendesk Chat API Code.
+This plugin also provides a Zendesk Chat Settings Page located on your WordPress Dashboard > Settings, where you can enter your Zendesk Chat Account Key.